murk-sy/manga-pr-guide/Guide.md

 ## ❔ Punctuation and typographical symbols

-To make writing easier (or reading harder), there are several symbols that affect the way you read kana symbols.
+To make writing easier (or reading harder), there are several symbols and characters that affect the way you read characters.

+Iteration marks are used to repeat a single character, while repetition marks repeat two or more.
+For example, kanji 人人 ("people") is identical to 人々.
+You might recognize kanji 人 ("person").
+For some kanji, repeating the character makes it into a plural form.

+* 々 - Kanji it. mark
+* ヽ - Katakana it. mark
+* ヾ - Katanaka it. mark (voiced consonant)
+* ゝ - Hiragana it. mark
+* ゞ - Hiragana it. mark (voiced consonant)
+* 〃 - Ditto mark (repeat word(s) above in lists)
+* 仝 - Kanji rep. mark
+* 〱 - Hiragana/katakana rep. mark
+* 〲 - Hiragana/katakana rep. mark (voiced consonant)
+* 〳 - Hiragana/katakana rep. mark (2 vertical characters)
+* 〵
+* 〴 - Hiragana/katakana rep. mark (2 vertical characters)(voiced consonant)
+* 〵

-(TODO Repetition marks, phonetic marks, somehow explain voiced consonants, other common quotation marks)
+(TODO phonetic marks, somehow explain voiced consonants, other common quotation marks)

-Because repetition symbols used resemble quotation marks, different symbols are used for quotes:
+Because repetition and voiced consonant symbols resemble quotation marks, different symbols are used for quotes:

 * **「** Quotation marks for when you're quoting someone. **」**
 * **『** Double quotation marks, for things like book titles **』**

+Other miscellaneous symbols:

+* ～ - Tilde used to indicate duration, such as "Monday ～ Friday"
+* ※ - Reference mark, used similarly to having an asterisk*
+* 〇 - Placeholder/censored mark, usually as many used as there were characters originally
+* 〒 - Japanese Post sign